North is Community. Collaboration. Support.

 At this all-day campus event, you’ll meet staff and administrators who will make your transition smoother.

 You’ll attend sessions on financial aid and student employment, academic advising and support services, IT help, student life, and the Common Reading Initiative, which begins with a shared summer reading experience.
 We’ll also take your student ID photo — and you’ll leave with your fall class schedule.

 Families can get their questions answered about financial aid, payment, housing, and student support.

-First-year students and transfer students with fewer than 15 approved transfer credits must attend.
+All first-year students and transfer students must attend.

 2018 Fall Orientation

 Fall Orientation takes place the weekend before our opening convocation, an official welcome to all students, after which classes begin.